Sayegh7/ngx-wheel/README.md

 - `height` is the height of the wheel canvas
 - `width` is the width of the wheel canvas
 - `spinDuration` is the number of seconds the wheel wil be spinning for
+- `spinAmount` is the number of spins the wheel will make before stopping
+- `innerRadius` is the inner radius of the wheel.
+Allows you to make the wheel hollow from the center
+- `pointerStrokeColor` is the color of the pointer's stroke
+- `pointerFillColor` is the color of the pointer's fill
 - `idToLandOn` is the `id` value of the `item` to land on (Can be fetched from server)
 - `items` is an array of segments which have the following format:
 ```javascript